 After making contact we will get an idea of what has brought you to counselling and whether it is the best option for you.
 If you wish to continue, then I will take some details and do a brief assessment before we make an agreement around things like confidentiality and cancellations.
 You might wish to set some goals or just see what emerges as we work together but it can help to have some idea of what you want from it.
 Sessions are for 50 minutes and are usually at the same time each week for however many you may need, this could be anything from 1 or 2 sessions to several months and sometimes years, depending on many things; your particular needs, the depth of work you are hoping to achieve and so on.
 We can also contract for a specific number, I would suggest 6 if you’re unsure, then evaluate your progress as we go along.

 Worth considering is that the single greatest predictor of positive outcomes is the quality of the relationship and rapport you develop with your therapist.
 Building trust and developing that relationship can take time, especially if you have experienced difficulties early in life but ultimately, you decide if it’s working and when you want to stop.

 Foundation Degree in Counselling, Middlesex University

-Level 5 Diploma in Person-Centred Counselling, College of North East London
+Level 5 Diploma in Humanistic Counselling, College of North East London

 Registered Nurse Royal London Hospital